 As you see, Kelty Sira 45 pack for women is really unusual in many ways.
 This is an original design, a very lightweight construction, and it offers an easy access to all the stuff in the pack.
 But bear in mind its minimalist design and features that are missing.
 Note that this series also includes the pack for men, Siro 50, with identical features.

-If you want something different of the same size and from the same brand, please see this Kelty Reva 45 pack, also a completely new model for women that appeared on the marker in the beginning of 2017.
-Check also this Deuter Aircontact Lite 35 + 10 SL from the new 2018 series.
+If you want something different of the same size and from the same brand, please see this Kelty Reva 45 pack, also a completely new model for women that appeared on the market.
+Check also this Deuter Aircontact Lite 35 + 10 SL from their new series.

 So I wonder what you think about this design.
 There is a comment box below, I love to hear your opinion.
 Thank you for reading and have a nice day.